DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **🔥Vulnerability** (a weakness that can be exploited by a threat)
   - **🔥Impact** (the potential harm caused by a threat exploiting a vulnerability)
   - Instead upper management must decide which risks are acceptable, and which are not; There are two primary risk-assessment methodologies:
-      - **Quantitative Risk Analysis**: assigns real dollar figures to the loss of an asset and is based on mathematical calculations e.g FAIR (Factor Analysis of Information Risk) is a quantitative risk management framework
+      - **Quantitative Risk Analysis**: assigns real dollar figures to the loss of an asset and is based on mathematical calculations e.g ✏️FAIR (Factor Analysis of Information Risk) is a quantitative risk management framework
       - **Qualitative Risk Analysis**: assigns subjective and intangible values to the loss of an asset and takes into account perspectives, feelings, intuition, preferences, ideas, and gut reactions.
 It relies on subjective judgments to rank risk.
     - Most orgs employ a hybrid of both risk assessment methodologies
     - The goal of risk assessment is to identify risks (based on asset-threat parings) and rank them in order of criticality
+    - The two most important elements of a qualitative risk assessment are determining the ❄️probability and ❄️impact of each risk upon the organization.
+Likelihood is another word for probability.

 - 1.10.3 Risk response
   - **Risk response**: the formulation of a plan for each identified risk; for a given risk, you have a choice for a possible risk response: